ArnauAndrews/Data-Analytics-Projects-Ubiqum/Customer Demographics Analysis/README.md

 To that end, I would like you to explore the customer transaction data we have collected from recent online and in-store sales and see if you can infer any insights about customer purchasing behavior.
 Specifically, I am interested in the following:

+1. Is there a relationship between the number of items purchased and the amount spent?
+2. Do any other factors predict if a customer will buy online or in our stores?
-1. Do customers in different regions spend more per transaction?
+3. Do customers in different regions spend more per transaction?
 Which regions spend the most/least?
-2. Is there a relationship between the number of items purchased and the amount spent?
+4. Are there differences in the age of customers between regions?
+5. Build and assess models for age, region, status, and amount for future clients.

 ## Variables